The Caravan Arrives

 Some wallets do all of these.
 The Bitcoin Core software itself, as the first wallet to ever exist, did (and still does) all three activities.
 Other wallets, such as Electrum, maintain their own consensus through a network of Electrum servers, coordinate transactions and balances, and can even store software keys.

-A mobile wallet, such as Samourai, is both a coordinator and a keystore.
-The Samourai app holds private keys on your mobile device and coordinates your transactions and balance.
-Consensus is outsourced to the Bitcoin Core software, either by connecting to your own full node or to one of Samourai’s.
+A mobile wallet, such as Blue Wallet, is both a coordinator and a keystore.
+The Blue Wallet app holds private keys on your mobile device and coordinates your transactions and balance.
+Consensus is outsourced to the Bitcoin Core software, either by connecting to your own full node or someone else’s.

 Some companies offer products that create a wallet when combined.
 The Trezor hardware wallet, for example, is a dedicated hardware keystore, which greatly increases security.
 In order to work, the hardware wallet must interact with the Trezor web wallet, which is the coordinator.
 SatoshiLabs’ own servers provide the consensus through running the Bitcoin Core software.